Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 A cyber security attack can have serious consequences, including financial losses, data breaches, and even physical damage.
 That is why taking steps for cyber security protection for yourself, your family, and your business is essential.

-Simple things like boosting your cyber security, keeping your software up to date, using strong passwords, and being careful about what you click on, can help you protect your data from the cybercriminals.
+Simple things like boosting your cyber security, keeping your software up to date, using strong passwords, and being careful about what you click on can help you protect your data from cybercriminals.

-Anything that threatens our electronic infrastructure and computer networks can be called as cyber security threat.
+Anything that threatens our electronic infrastructure and computer networks can be called a cyber security threat.

-Here we have compiled a list of top 10 most common cybersecurity threats today.
+Here we have compiled a list of the top 10 most common cybersecurity threats today.

 1) Malware

-Dangerous codes that are not recognizable by the business system security are called malwares.
+Dangerous codes that are not recognizable by the business system security are called malware.

-Malwares are one of the biggest types of computer threats companies face today, and, unfortunately, it comes in all shapes and forms.
-These malicious codes are typically activated when users click on links, open attachments, or download files.
+Malware is one of the biggest types of computer threats companies face today, and, unfortunately, it comes in all shapes and forms.
+These malicious codes are typically activated when users click links, open attachments, or download files.

 Some of the types of malware include: